troglobit/watchdogd/README.md

 Features
 --------

-watchdogd can be used stand-alone to kick a kernel `/dev/watchdog`, or with an external supervisor.
-The latter must use `SIGUSR1` to activate external kicks.
-Use `--external-kick[=NUM]` to force an external supervisor daemon, where NUM is an optional delay which can be quite useful at system startup.
-E.g., with `NUM=3` watchdogd will delay the handover three built-in kicks, providing the external supervisor enough time to start.

-An external supervisor often need to lookup the PID to be able to send signals, watchdogd stores its PID in `/var/run/watchdogd.pid` like any other daemon.

 To force a kernel watchdog reboot, watchdogd supports `SIGPWR`.
 What it does is to set the WDT timer to the lowest possible value (1 sec), close